 The connection between smoking and estrogen-related cancers:

-But the specific of ‘why breast cancer‘ is those components of cigarette smoke increase the CYP1B1 and CYP1A1 enzymes.
-If that increase is tipped towards the CYP1B1 path (due to genetic variants) and you can’t get rid of the estrogen metabolites fast enough (due to phase II genes, diet, and lifestyle), then cigarette smoking is going to increase the ‘bad’ estrogen metabolites.
+Part of the smoking increases cancer risk in general is that it can cause DNA damage.
+However, smoking specifically increases the risk of breast cancer through upregulating the CYP1B1 and CYP1A1 enzymes.
+For people with genetic variants that cause more of an impact on CYP1B1 upregulation – combined with an inability to eliminate the estrogen metabolites fast enough (due to phase II genes, diet, and lifestyle) – then cigarette smoking is going to significantly increase the ‘bad’ estrogen metabolites.
 Smoking also may impair the phase II metabolites, thus creating more estrogen quinone metabolites with a decreased ability to eliminate them.[ref][ref]

 Estrogen Elimination: Phase III